Privacy Policy

 Who we are

 Personal data we collect from you will be held by Tide Platform Ltd, which is part of the Tide company group.
-The Tide company group is made up of our main legal entity in the UK – Tide Platform Ltd; it’s branch in Sofia; Tide Platform Private Limited (India) and other entities that are or may become part of the Tide company group, collectively referred to as “Tide”, “we” or “us”.
-We’ll let you know which Tide or non-Tide company you have a relationship with when you take out a product or service with us.
-More information about us can be found on Our Website.
+The Tide company group is made up of our main legal entity in the UK – Tide Platform Ltd; and other legal entities that are under the control of or in common control with Tide Platform Ltd. (the latter referred to as “Tide Group Entities”).
+Collectively Tide Platform Ltd. and the Tide Group Entities will be referred to as “Tide”, “we” or “us” throughout this policy.
+We’ll let you know which Tide or non-Tide company you have a relationship with before you take out a product or service on the Tide Platform.
+More information about Tide can be found on Our Website.

-We provide the Tide Products and Services which are all the products and services offered via our iOS and Android mobile applications available on the App Store and on Google Play (“Our App”) and via our website identified by the following Uniform Resource Locator (URL): www.tide.co, including its subdomains (“Our Website”) (together, “the Tide Platform”).
+We provide the “Tide Products and Services” which are all the products, services and information offered via our iOS and Android mobile applications available for download on the App Store and on Google Play (“Our App”) and via our website identified by the following Uniform Resource Locator (URL): www.tide.co, including its subdomains (“Our Website”).
+Our App and Our Website together form “the Tide Platform”.

 Tide is your Data Controller

-Throughout this Privacy Policy the terms “Personal Data”, “Data Controller”, “Data Processor”, “Data Processing”, “Data Subject” and “Profiling” shall have the meaning assigned to them by the applicable data protection laws mentioned above.
+Throughout this Privacy Policy the terms “Personal Data”, “Data Controller”, “Data Processor”, “Processing”, “Data Subject” and “Profiling” shall have the meaning assigned to them by the applicable data protection laws mentioned above.

 Tide is also your Data Processor in some cases